Antipurity/conceptual/README.md

 # Base syntax

 A precise concrete syntax; a character-sequence matching rule.
 Does a concept need one?
-To define, to focus, to exist?
 Some basic concepts have one, here, though a lot do not.
 Ways to combine the base syntax (mostly operators) are collated much farther below.

 ```javascript
 Hello there general